 Next, add the flour and beat until just combined.
 Take the bowl off the heat and very gently fold through any unmixed flour.

-Pour the batter into the prepared tin and gently tilting the tin backwards and forwards and side to side to evenly distribute the batter.
+Pour the batter into the prepared tin and gently use a spatula to evenly distribute the batter.

-Bake for approximately 11-13 minutes, or until the sponge is lightly golden in colour.
-Allow it to cool in the tin for a couple of minutes, before tuning out onto a tray,lined with baking paper.
-As you can see from the photo I forgot this step and the top of my sponge stuck to my tray.
-However, even with a lined tray, the top of the sponge still sticks to it.
+Bake for approximately 13-14 minutes, the sponge will be lightly golden in colour.
+Allow it to cool in the tin for a couple of minutes, before loosening the edges and turning out onto a tray or cooling rack lined with baking paper/parchment.
+The reason for doing this is because the top of the sponge is a little sticky.